- Like

 The buildings still standing in a row are the Dutton Hotel, the Tidball Store, a school, and Saint Luke’s Church.

-Close by; the Hacienda is a building created by William Hearst to be a headquarters and lodging house for workers maintaining the ranch he owned.
+Close by, the Hacienda is a building created by William Hearst as a headquarters and lodging house for workers maintaining his ranch.
 Hearst owned much of the property for many years and kept many buildings.

-Hearst Castle is just south of the installation as a product of the wealth of Mr. Hearst.
-This is the only one that is still standing and is maintained.
+Hearst Castle is just south of the installation.
+It is a product of Mr. Hearst’s wealth.
+This is the only one that is still standing and maintained.
 Visitors can get a close-up view of this historic site.
-For many years, people mistook their identity for the mission because of the similarity of style in construction.
+For many years, people mistook their identity for the mission because of the similarity of construction style.

-Another building from William Hearst is the Tin Barn, which he purchased from San Francisco and had transported by rail to his land.
-It was constructed in the Bay Area as a commemoration of the completion of the Panama Canal.
+Another building from William Hearst is the Tin Barn, which he purchased from San Francisco and transported by rail to his land.
+It was constructed in the Bay Area to commemorate the completion of the Panama Canal.

 Hearst wanted it for a horse barn, which is the purpose it served for many years.
 Currently, it houses the Fort Hunter Liggett fire department.

-You will enjoy the history of the military post, the opportunities for taking pictures, seeing the past, and a scenic drive.
-Don’t forget to bring your identification, vehicle registration, and insurance, and get gas before driving to the post if you are not a military member.
+You will enjoy the military post’s history, the opportunity to take pictures, the view of the past, and a scenic drive.
+If you are not an army member, bring your identification, vehicle registration, and insurance, and get gas before driving to the post.

-There is a gas station on the post, but people not in the military are limited to purchasing 5 gallons.
+The post has a gas station, but non-military personnel are limited to purchasing 5 gallons.

 Mission San Antonio De Padua is located on an 85-acre area within Fort Hunter Liggett.
 The mission was established in 1771 by the Spanish explorer Don Gaspar de Portola.